When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 Our approach: action over debate.

-We do not re‑litigate history or attempt to resolve emotional disputes within a Determination.
+We do not revisit history other than related to implementation of orders or agreements, and we do not attempt to resolve emotional disputes within a Determination.
 Instead, the Parenting Coordinator identifies:

 • what decision is required